Ajit-Maurya/vendor-management/README.md

 ### 6. Steps required for Interaction with API Documention
 #### i.
 Register a new user by making Post request to the auth/users:
 #### ii.
 Make post request on auth/token/login to login and get auth token.
 #### iii.
-Now authorize by entering credentials by clicking Authorize button at start of SwaaggerUI page.
+Now login by entering credentials by clicking Authorize button at start of SwaaggerUI page.
-#### iv. now we can make appropriate request to Vendor Management API's.
+#### iv.
+Now we can make appropriate request to Vendor Management API's.